 Field education provides an opportunity to learn through observation and participation.
 Specific training models are designed by the student and professor in cooperation with an approved field observer.
 Prerequisite: HREL 497 Human Relations Practicum.
-Special Consideration: Pass/Fail Grade.
+Special Consideration: HREL 498 is graded on a pass/fail basis using a point scale.